ya55en/py-linux-traffic-control/README.rst

 Finally, call the plugin ``marshal()`` method to get the setup actually executed against the kernel using ``tc``.

-Here's a real world example:
+Here's an example of using the plugin wrapper:

 .. code:: python